-How do I use the skills checklists?
+How do I use the skills checklists for film and scripted TV?

 Behind the scenes on a TV set